1947

 The images are from 1948-1949.
 This view is the main entry to the house which faces north.

 to work for the Fryes at Sedona- summer of 1947.
-The first season she stayed with them at the
+The first summer, she stayed with them at

 called it.
 The house was finished enough for the Fryes and Rosie to move up there.
 There also